ZJU-Fangyin/KCL/README.md

 - `python graph_utils.py`
 Then you can find the processed LMDB file in `zinc15_250K_2D`.

-If you want direct access to the processed pre-training data, please download [zinc15_250K_2D](https://drive.google.com/drive/folders/1upVs800OQXLVAUmJRT1adxelrmmPw_y1?usp=sharing) and put it under `data`.
+(If you want direct access to the processed pre-training data, please download [zinc15_250K_2D](https://drive.google.com/drive/folders/1upVs800OQXLVAUmJRT1adxelrmmPw_y1?usp=sharing) and put it under `data`.)

-You can also find it outputs a `zinc15_250K_2D.pkl`, which determines the order in which the pre-training molecules are read.
+You can also find another output `zinc15_250K_2D.pkl`, which determines the order in which the pre-training molecules are read.

 We also apply hard negative sampling strategy.
 Since the pre-training dataset contains 250K molecules, calculating the similarity between pairs of this dataset will result in insufficient server memory.
 The strategy we make here is to split the original dataset into multiple subsets, and calculate the similarity between pairs of molecules contained in each subset and cluster them.
 The clustering results of each subset are stitched together to ensure that the molecules in each batch are similar.
 To apply hard negative sampling strategy, please execute `cd data` and run: